 Availability of labour has been cited as a major constraint to home production of fodder crops, as well as gathering, storing, and supplying feed to animals in confinement, in smallholder systems in East Africa (Ogle, 1991).
 In the survey, we chose a subset of households to develop comprehensive labour schedules for cattle rearing and crop production, disaggregated by activity, month, and source of labour (home versus hired).
-For livestock, labour requirements were differentiated between households grazing livestock and households which keep animals in confinement based housing systems.
+For livestock, labour requirements were differentiated between households grazing livestock and households which keep animals in confinement.
 A labour balance equation (Appendix B.3 – Labour Balance) specifies that all labour requirements for cropping and livestock activities is met by home and hired labour in each month.
 The availability of land for cultivation is based on the survey specified land holdings of the household, which is defined as the land for which the household has ownership, plus the amount rented in.
 Since households often source forage and pastureland for grazing off farm (including neighbour’s land, communal land, and government land), the total grazing land required to meet the animal’s needs are estimated based on the number of cattle owned and their grazed forage intake, as well as the yield of different types of pasture land (Appendix B.5).
 Land acquisition/rental are included by specifying the purchase price and rental rate of land as an exogenous variable.
 Land prices and rental rates were determined by consulting village level authorities (GLBS, 2018).
 Availability of cash and credit for has been cited as a potential factor contributing to lack of investment in productivity improvement for smallholder dairy systems (Udo et al, 2015), especially the purchase of crossbred dairy cattle (Gerber, 2007).
 Therefore, we consider the stocks and balances of cash using a household cash balance equation.
 The role of credit availability is included in this equation by specifying that in a given period, cash can be obtained subject to a fixed repayment schedule in subsequent time periods (Appendix B.2).
 Calorie availability and nutrition diversity is calculated by […]

 [additional model features get described here;]